Bachelor's Degree in Life Sciences

 - Solid-phase peptide synthesis (Fmoc/tBu strategy)

-PAL3ISPO: Biomaterials and Polymers in Health
+PAL3ISPO: Biomaterials and Polymers in Healthcare

-TU contentTU Lectures (30 hours) Biomaterials:
+TU ContentTU Lectures (30 hours) Biomaterials:

-- Introduction to biomaterial/cell interactions for implantable materials
+- Introduction to Biomaterial-Cell Interactions for Implantable Materials

 - Polymers:

-- General knowledge: History of polymers and major industrial applications; Macromolecular properties versus degradation
+- General Knowledge: History of polymers and major industrial applications; Macromolecular properties versus degradation

 - Macromolecular parameters and characterization: Molecular weights; Crystallinity; Glass transition

-- Introduction to Natural Polymers in Health
+- Introduction to Natural Polymers in Healthcare

-- Describe the different stages of drug development.
+- Describe the different stages of drug development

 - Describe the principles of Good Clinical Practice and Good Manufacturing Practice